 What's more, though the four pieces in this pattern make a wonderful 1940s ensemble, they can also be split up as vintage-inspired elements in any modern 18" girl's wardrobe, as our pictures show.

-Join the Lee & Pearl community: like us on Facebook (Lee & Pearl), follow us on Twitter (www.twitter.com/LeeandPearl) and join us on Pinterest (www.pinterest.com/leeandpearl) and Flickr (www.flickr.com/photos/leeandpearl).
+Join the Lee & Pearl community: LIKE us on Facebook (Lee & Pearl); FOLLOW us on Twitter (www.twitter.com/LeeandPearl); JOIN us on Pinterest (www.pinterest.com/leeandpearl); and WATCH us on YouTube (https://www.youtube.com/c/leeandpearl)

 This pattern may be printed solely by the original purchaser.
 It may not be duplicated, redistributed, posted or resold without prior authorization from Lee & Pearl.
 If you use this pattern to make items to sell yourself, we ask that you give Lee & Pearl design credit in the description of those items.
 Thank you!